Custom Search

 Sue's introduction makes us want to start the work.
 NOW!
 She makes it sound as if we CAN do this.
 Let's hope she's right.
 Part of our review will include us actually trying what she talks about.

 The copyright year is 1999.
-An older book now but definitely worth a look if you wish to purchase it and begin your education in doll creation.
+An older volume now but definitely worth a look if you wish to purchase it and begin your education in tiny people creation.

-"Making Miniature Dolls with Polymer clay" contains information on: Sculpting and Sewing Materials and Equipment; Sculpting Techniques; Sculpting the Dolls; Assembling the Dolls; Painting the Dolls; Dressing the Dolls in: Tudor, Regency, Victorian and Edwardian Costume; Making Wigs, plus references for suppliers and further reading.
+"Making Miniature Figures with Clay" contains information on: Sculpting and Sewing Materials and Equipment; Sculpting Techniques; Sculpting the Dolls; Assembling; Painting; Dressing them in: Tudor, Regency, Victorian and Edwardian Costume; Making Wigs, plus references for suppliers and further reading.

 Another good thing it has is an index.
-Yes so you can find that subject you are remembering is in this book, again.
+Yes so you can find that subject you are remembering is in this text, again.
 We love a good index.

 The materials and equipment:

 This subject is covered very well.
-From the smoothing ability, translucency, strength, and quantities of the clay.
+From the smoothing ability, translucency, strength, and quantities of the modeling compound.

 Then the particular brands are discussed.
 Brands listed include: